& Grant Application Deadlines

 Federal and State Grants

-The Federal Pell Grant ranges from $657 to $6,195 [MM4] for the year.
+The Federal Pell Grant ranges from $346 to $6,897 for the year (2022-2023).
 Students must complete a FAFSA each year and demonstrate exceptional financial need to be eligible.

 The FSEOG is awarded to students, who demonstrate exceptional financial need and are working on their first undergraduate degree.
 The Financial Aid Office determines the recipients and the amounts of the individual awards.
 FSEOG is awarded on a first-come, first-served basis and priority is given to Pell Grant recipients.

 Information for state grants are collected from the FAFSA each year and sent by the Department of Education to the state of residency listed on each student’s FAFSA.
 Each state has set deadlines to be eligible and amounts vary from state to state and year to year.
+Students residing in the state of Massachusetts must submit their FAFSA by 8/1 to be considered.
 Anna Maria will award state grants as soon as it is notified by each state.
 States that participate in this program include Massachusetts, Pennsylvania, and Vermont.
 States may opt out from year to year.
 Contact your guidance counselor or appropriate state agency for application information and deadline dates.

 The Gilbert Grant is awarded to students with residency in the Commonwealth of MA with financial need.
 Students must be enrolled full-time (at least 12 credits) to be eligible.
 The Financial Aid Office determines the recipients and the amounts of the individual awards.
 MA Gilbert Grant is awarded on a first-come, first-served basis and priority is given to Pell Grant recipients.